 He has over 35 years of experience in payment systems, cards, treasury, transaction banking and fund management gained in UK and international financial services.
 He sits as a non-executive or independent member on a number of bodies.

-Kevin is currently a non-executive Board member at Phone-paid Services Authority, non-executive Chairman of FundRock Management SA, non-executive Director of Form³ Financial Cloud and Senior Advisor, Global Payments at KPMG.
+Kevin is currently a non-executive Board member and the Chair of Audit, Risk & Governance Committee at Phone-paid Services Authority, non-executive Chairman of FundRock Management SA, Chair of the Advisory Committee of Form³ Financial Cloud and is an independent Board member and Chair of the Strategic Advisory Forum on the RGTS/CHAPS Board at the Bank of England.
 He was also on the inaugural advisory panel for the UK Payment Systems Regulator until mid-2015.